Board of directors

-David is a well-known public health and disease prevention expert.
-He currently is vice president of public health for PATH, an international health organization spurring innovation to save lives.
+David is a global public health and disease prevention expert.
+He currently is vice president of the Global Health Programs division at PATH, an international health organization spurring innovation to save lives.
 He also is a clinical associate professor at the University of Washington School of Public Health.
 David is the former director and health officer of Public Health—Seattle and King County, and was director of global health strategies at the Bill & Melinda Gates Foundation.
-He worked in various roles for the Centers for Disease Control and Prevention (CDC).
-He also was state epidemiologist and deputy state epidemiologist for the Oregon Health Division.
-He started his training in internal medicine at the Oregon Health Sciences University.
+He worked in various roles for the Centers for Disease Control and Prevention (CDC), including as state epidemiologist and deputy state epidemiologist for the Oregon Health Division.

 David currently serves on the boards of Global to Local Partnership, Low Income Investment Fund, Trust for America’s Health, and Washington Global Health Alliance.
 He is also on the UW School of Public Health Dean’s Council.
 His former global health board service includes the Gavi: The Vaccine Alliance, Global Alliance for Improved Nutrition (GAIN), Health Metrics Network, and the Partnership for Maternal, Newborn & Child Health.
 He holds a BS in biology from State University of New York and an MD from State University of New York Upstate Medical University.

-Seth is a transgender man who is passionate about working together to achieve social justice.
+Seth is a transgender man and a leader in community-centered, collaborative work for social justice.
 For nearly 20 years, Seth has worked and volunteered in the fields of HIV and violence prevention, policy and civil rights implementation, and youth leadership development.
-He is currently the executive director of Oasis Youth Center in Tacoma, which creates a safe place for LGBTQ youth and young adults to connect, learn, and grow.
-He previously served as legislative director at the Washington State Human Rights Commission, where he worked on a range of public policy issues, including implementation of the 2006 Anderson-Murray law that added sexual orientation and gender identity as protected classes.
-He also was a community intervention specialist at Pierce County AIDS Foundation.
+He is currently the vice president of community impact at the Greater Tacoma Community Foundation, where he identifies, designs, and champions lasting connections and investments in Pierce County.
+Previously, he served as the executive director of Oasis Youth Center in Tacoma.
+He was also legislative director at the Washington State Human Rights Commission, where he worked on a range of public policy issues, including implementation of the 2006 Anderson-Murray law that added sexual orientation and gender identity as protected classes.

-Seth is the current chair of Washington Won’t Discriminate.
-He is also the current vice president and immediate past president of the board of directors for the Pride Foundation, and is an active senior fellow with the American Leadership Forum-Pierce County Chapter.
+Seth was chair of Washington Won’t Discriminate, the campaign to retain existing statewide LGBTQ protections.
+He recently completed his tenure on the board of directors for the Pride Foundation, and is an active senior fellow with the American Leadership Forum-Pierce County Chapter.
 He grew up on a farm in rural Nebraska, attending a one-room school with no running water.
-He went on to obtain an MPA with concentrations in public policy and tribal governance from The Evergreen State College.
+He holds an MPA with concentrations in public policy and tribal governance from The Evergreen State College.

-Carlos is a respected voice and advocate for people who are living in poverty, with a particular focus on migrant and agricultural workers.
-He is also actively promoting higher education for Latinos in the Yakima Valley.
-Carlos is the chief executive officer of the Yakima Valley Farm Workers Clinic, the largest community health center in the Pacific Northwest.
+Carlos is a respected voice and advocate in the Yakima Valley for people who are migrant and agricultural workers, and a longtime advocate for postsecondary educational attainment for Hispanic people.
+He is the chief executive officer of the Yakima Valley Farm Workers Clinic, the largest community health center in the Pacific Northwest.
 His former roles include executive director of Buttonwillow Health Center and associate director of California Rural Health Federation.

 Carlos is on the boards of Children’s Village, Community Health Network of Washington/Community Health Plan of Washington, and Willamette Valley Community Health.
 He is a member of the Hispanic Academic Achievers Program and Central Washington Hispanic Chamber of Commerce.
 He has served on the boards of the Northwest Primary Care Association, Oregon Primary Care Association, and The Memorial Foundation, and was a founding member of Pacific Northwest University of Health Sciences.
 Carlos grew up in La Paz, Bolivia, and came to the U.S. to earn his BA in political science from Pepperdine University.

-Jan understands evidence-based public health from working with tribal communities and 35 years of public sector experience in health policy, public administration, and tribal and intergovernmental affairs.
+Jan is a national expert in tribal health and well-being, with 35 years of public sector experience in health policy, public administration, and tribal and intergovernmental affairs.
 She currently leads public health policy initiatives and projects for the American Indian Health Commission for Washington State.
 In partnership with tribal leadership, tribal health programs, and community members, Jan has helped create Native approaches to public health work that draw on unique cultural resources, community vision, and the engagement of tribal elected officials.
 She also teaches health policy as an adjunct faculty at The Evergreen State College in the Master of Public Administration program.

-Peter has a wealth of business acumen and investment savvy from nearly 40 years of experience.
-He is a partner at Trilogy Partnership, a venture capital and private investment firm in Bellevue, Washington.
-Previously, he was chairman and CEO of Advanced Digital Information Corporation (ADIC) and its predecessor companies.
+Peter is a business and investment leader with more than 40 years of experience.
+He has been a partner at Trilogy Partnership since 2006, a venture capital and private investment firm in Bellevue, Washington.
+Previously, he was chairman and CEO of Advanced Digital Information Corporation (ADIC) and its predecessor companies from 1986 to 2006.
 Prior to that, he worked in medical electronics and as a consultant at Price Waterhouse LLP and Bain & Company in New York, Boston, and London.

-Peter serves as board chair of Impinj, Inc., as a director of Level 3 Communications, Inc., and on the boards of several private companies.
-He is also chair of the finance and audit committee of UW Medicine.
-He previously served on the boards of ADIC, Western Wireless, Isilon Systems, and the Basketball Club of Seattle (Sonics).
-He was chair of the board of trustees of Whitman College and an advisory board member and director of the Seattle Branch of the Federal Reserve Bank of San Francisco.
+Peter serves as board chair of Impinj, Inc., and on the boards of several private companies.
+He has previously served on the boards of many public companies, including ADIC, Western Wireless, Isilon Systems, Level 3 Communications, as well as The Basketball Club of Seattle (Sonics).
+He was also chair of the Board of Trustees and the Investment Committee of Whitman College, vice chair of UW Medicine, as well as an advisory board member and director of the Seattle Branch of the Federal Reserve Bank of San Francisco.
 Peter holds a BA in political science from Whitman College and an MBA from Harvard University, where he was a Baker Scholar.

-Luz knows how to build institutions and design grantmaking strategies for impact.
-She is president and CEO of Marguerite Casey Foundation, which aims to strengthen the voice of and mobilize low-income communities to bring about social change.
+Luz has spent her career building institutions and designing grantmaking strategies that support communities who have experienced chronic disinvestment.
+As the founding president and CEO of Marguerite Casey Foundation, she built a team centered on amplifying the voices of and mobilizing low-income communities for social change.
 Luz previously served as the executive director of the Community Technology Foundation of California, vice president and chief operating officer at the National Economic Development and Law Center, and director of grants programs and senior program officer at The James Irvine Foundation.